 Once you have your vacation rental management process figured out, it’s time to start getting guests through the door.
-With the growth of social media and the omnipresent Internet, marketing isn’t what it used to be — and it’s changing all the time.
+With the growth of digital channels like social media and paid advertising, marketing isn’t what it used to be — and it’s changing all the time.

 As you start moving forward with your marketing plan, here are some terms you’ll likely hear, particularly when it comes to your website and online promotional activities.